noascape/coding/README.md

 # GitHub Codespaces - Noah Heim

 Welcome to my personal codespaces.
-Here you will find my newest projects that I´m working on and the most recent study insights in programming.
+Here you will find the newest projects that I´m working on and the most recent study insights in programming.

 <h3>These are the projects that I´m currently working on:</h3>
 <ol>